 The pathogen does not spread via swimming spores like Phytophthora species.
 Armillaria luteobubalina can be spread via spores; however, it is most commonly spread via root to root contact and within diseased plant material.
 Movement of soil is not considered a common means of dispersal as the pathogen usually requires plant material to survive, particularly in drier sites.
-Untreated and green mulch is known to been a source, therefore only composted mulch should be used within landscaping activities.
-Transplanting infected plants from one site to another may spread the pathogen.8
+Untreated and green mulch is known to be a source; therefore only composted mulch should be used within landscaping activities.
+Transplanting infected plants from one site to another may spread the pathogen.

 Managing the spread of the pathogen once it has entered a site is challenging and costly.
 Eradication is possible by the complete removal of infected stumps and roots.
 Deep trenching around infected trees may prevent the spread into adjacent, uninfected areas.
-There are no commercial fungicides at present that can be successfully prescribed for controlling the pathogen.
+There are no commercial fungicides at present that can be successfully prescribed for controlling the pathogen.8

 Where trees and shrubs are infected and complete removal of the infected stump and lateral roots is not feasible, these trees should be retained rather than felled to minimise the colonisation of the unaffected portions of the specimen and subsequent rapid spread and infection of neighbouring vegetation.
-They should however be considered for removal if they are deemed to be structurally unsound.
-The removal of turf and grass and therefore the need for irrigation around trees during summer may also reduce the spread and development of Armillaria luteobubalina.
+The removal of turf and grass and therefore the need for irrigation around trees during summer may also reduce the spread of Armillaria luteobubalina.